Ronan Manning: Return to Galway United

 On 9 December 2020, Manning returned to Galway United for the 2021 season.
 His first season back at the club was a disappointment however, as he missed the early part of the season through injury, before coming back to make 2 appearances in April, then suffering another injury that kept him out of action for the rest of the season.
 On 2 January 2022, Manning signed a new one year contract with the club.
 On 29 April 2022, he scored his first goal since returning to the club, finding the top corner with 15 minutes to go to set his team on the way to a comeback from a 2 goal deficit to win 3–2 at the Markets Field.
 On 28 November 2022, he signed a new contract with the club.
 He scored a total of 3 goals in 21 appearances in all competitions as his side won the 2023 League of Ireland First Division title to gain promotion.
 He suffered an injury in early 2024 that was initially due to keep him out of action for five months, but after several incorrect diagnosis, he ended up missing the entire season.

 Sligo Rovers

 On 20 December 2024, Manning signed for Galway's League of Ireland Premier Division rivals Sligo Rovers.

+Treaty United

+On 6 March 2026, Manning signed for League of Ireland First Division club Treaty United.